 - Beaumont Organics is a British based Organic and Ethical clothing company that was started in 2008.
 They create contemporary conscious clothing for the modern woman.

 - Soul Flower is an Organic Boho Hippy Clothing Range that is based in Minneapolis, USA.
 You can respect our planet while at the same time expressing your bohemian spirit.

 - PrAna is an ethical North American company that only use sustainable fabrics and ethical practices.
 They do a full range of yoga, climbing, hiking, travelling and active wear for men and women.

 - Oliver & Rain make eco-friendly organic cotton baby products, using sustainable and ethical practices.

 Ethical sustainable clothing is possible

-Many companies are changing their business models to include a supply chain that have a lower environmental impact and better socioeconomic conditions for workers in the field and in factories.
-Consumers are increasing aware of the environmental impact of textile production and are asking for ethical sustainable clothing.
+Many companies are changing their business models to include a supply chain that have a lower environmental impact.
+That includes having better socio economic conditions for workers in the field and in factories.
+Consumers are increasing aware of the environmental impact of textile production.
+They are therefore asking for ethical sustainable clothing.

 People Tree was one of the pioneers of sustainable and Fair Trade fabrics and fashion.
 Items I bought from them many years ago are still in my wardrobe looking good.

 Related post: 19 Best Sustainable Fabrics You Should Know.